juxt/bidi/README.md

 ```

 We ask bidi to use the same route definition to tell us the path that
-would match the `:index` hander.
+would match the `:index` handler.
 In this case, it tells us
 `/index.html`.
 So if you were forming a link to this handler from
 another page, you could use this function in your view logic to create
 the link instead of hardcoding in the view template (This gives your